Azure/cloud-scale-data-for-devs-guide/docs/migrate-to-azure-spring-apps.md

 You can store the configuration files in YAML in *application.yml* or in name-value pairs in *application.properties*.

-To run a Spring Cloud Config Server:
+To run a Config Server:

 1. Create a Git repository with an *application.yml* or *application.properties* file to store the configuration needed for the services.

-   The following sample shows the *application.properties* file for the Spring Cloud Config Server:
+   The following sample shows the *application.properties* file for the Config Server:

    ```properties
    # azure.cosmos properties are needed for the CosmosConfiguration bean